FeatureBaseDB/featurebase/docs/api-reference.md

 The response doesn't include column attributes by default.
 To return them, set `columnAttrs` query argument to `true`.

-The query is executed for all [slices](data-model#slice) by default.
+The query is executed for all [slices](../data-model#slice) by default.
 To use specified slices only, set `slices` query argument to a comma-separated list of slice indices.

 The time quantum can be specified with the `time_granularity`.
-Valid values match those for the [time-quantum](#/index/<index-name>/time-quantum) endpoint.
+Valid values match those for the `time-quantum`  endpoint.

 Request:
 ```
-curl localhost:10101/index/user/query?columnAttrs=true \
+curl "localhost:10101/index/user/query?columnAttrs=true&slices=0,1" \
      -X POST \
      -d 'Bitmap(frame="language", id=5)'
 ```